reviews

 (Hokubei Mainichi)

-"Of a good level, in completing the rest of the cast: the pleasing "Musetta" of Nanette McGuinness
+"Of a good level, in completing the rest of the cast: the charming "Musetta" of Nanette McGuinness...applause for all."

 (San Luis Obispo County Telegram-Tribune)